eBay/TrustFabric/Terminology.md

 * **Authorization Server** : The OAuth2/OIDC authorization server is what the user interacts with when an application is requesting access to their account/resources.
 In OIDC specification, authorization server also serves as Authentication server.
 Authorization server provides the access token required by the **client** to connect to the **resource server**.
 Authorization server implements `/token` and `/authorize` end-points.
 For OIDC authorization server also implements `/userinfo` endpoint.

-* **OIDC Provider** : Same as **Authorization Server** specifically in context of OIDC.
+* **OIDC Provider (OP)** : Same as **Authorization Server** specifically in context of OIDC.

 * **Scope** : Scopes are identifiers for resources that a client wants to access.
-This identifier is sent to the OP during an authentication or token request.
+Scopes are identifiers for 'limiting access' to the resources.
+This identifier is sent to the OIDC Provider (OP) during an authentication or token request.

 * **Authorized Presenter** : Authorized Presenter claims `azp` comes from OIDC spec and is actively used in both identity and access tokens by multiple OIDC providers.
 The `azp` claim contains the *relying-party* identity and it adds authenticity to the end-user *access token* presented by the *relying-party* to the resource server.